 - The course accompanying exams

-- Master thesis plus oral defence
+- Master thesis plus oral defense

 - Modul 1 is an introduction to tourism science and theory at Masters level.
 Apart from the theory and science of tourism the module also focuses on practical knowledge and applications.
-Practical exercises and case studies are integrated in this part of the module.
+Practical exercises and case studies are integrated into this part of the module.

-- Intercultural Management includes "Culture and Cross Cultural Management" where students will learn about the influence of culture in the workplace, concentrating on three levels of intercultural competence: intercultural sensitivity, enhancement of knowledge about other cultures and practical skill improvement.
+- Intercultural Management includes "Culture and Cross-Cultural Management" where students will learn about the influence of culture in the workplace, concentrating on three levels of intercultural competence: intercultural sensitivity, enhancement of knowledge about other cultures and practical skill improvement.

 - International Financial Management consists of two components: "Global Finance" and "International Accounting".
 Upon successful completion of this course, students will be able to understand and deal with major issues in the financial management of international corporations and to apply methods used to manage risk in global markets.

 - Corporate Social Responsibility aims to provide students with subject-focused, methodological as well as key competencies.
-Students are supposed to know and comprehend different viewpoints and opinions with regards to the main thematic foci ethics, sustainability and sustainable development.
+Students are supposed to know and comprehend different viewpoints and opinions with regards to the main thematic foci ethics, sustainability, and sustainable development.
 In “Human Resource Management”, the students will be familiarised with the management of human resources in an international context.

-- In Tourism Marketing students acquire the competence to strategically evaluate the future shape and direction of tourism marketing; to explore key approaches and best-practices in this regard; and to study (with a research and practical orientation) the development and implementation of competitive strategic marketing plans.
+- In Tourism Marketing students acquire the competence to strategically evaluate the future shape and direction of tourism marketing; to explore key approaches and best-practices in this regard, and to study (with a research and practical orientation) the development and implementation of competitive strategic marketing plans.

 - After completion of International Legal and Tax Framework, students will have gained essential knowledge in international business law and the practice of conclusion of contracts and conflict resolution in international commerce.
-Students will have gained a profound insight into the tax systems and deepened knowledge about taxes most relevant to enterprises involved in international business, and have the ability to assess tax related advantages and disadvantages of different legal forms, corporate strategies and location factors.
+Students will have gained a profound insight into the tax systems and deepened knowledge about taxes most relevant to enterprises involved in international business, and have the ability to assess tax-related advantages and disadvantages of different legal forms, corporate strategies, and location factors.

-- Strategic Planning includes "Marketing Research" that enables students to analyse data and apply statistical analyses and "Development and Implementation of Strategy" after what students will have a solid understanding of the most common strategic management approaches as well as their pros, cons, and limitations.
+- Strategic Planning includes "Marketing Research" that enables students to analyze data and apply statistical analyses and "Development and Implementation of Strategy" after what students will have a solid understanding of the most common strategic management approaches as well as their pros, cons, and limitations.

 - International Project Management addresses fundamental principles of project management, its possible fields of application and its relevance for the process optimization of the value chain.
 Different approaches and instruments of project management and project team leadership are introduced before project organization, structuring and controlling are discussed in detail including Demand in Tourism.

 - The Master Thesis Seminar covers standards in academic writing, the function of the Master Thesis within the programme context, approaches to find an adequate research question for the final thesis, strategic issues and questions regarding personal goals and career planning, cooperation with companies and business practice for writing the thesis, originality of the thesis topic, approach to literature research, literature originality issues and plagiarism rules, the writing a mock-thesis.
-Master Thesis involves the students in actually engaging in the research or case study project and writing and finalising the thesis paper.
+Master Thesis involves the students in actually engaging in the research or case study project and writing and finalizing the thesis paper.